 - Story Origin (free)

 - Prolific Works (free)

-As you can see, I don’t recommend paying for GN because you can end up losing money rather easily.
+As you can see, I don’t recommend paying for NG because you can end up losing money rather easily.
 You can literally spend hundreds and wind up with very little to show for it.
 If you need reviews, I have a post called: How To Get Book Reviews where I list a ton of resources for indie authors.
 Anyway, I hope this blog helped you, if it did, please like and share it.